Force over Distance: The Prepared Mind

 “Nice work.”
 Young looks at Eli.

-Their Fearless Leader is very squirrelly in ways that have never really made a lot of sense to Eli.
+Their Fearless Leader is very squirrelly in ways that’ve never made a lot of sense to Eli.
 He goes through phases.
-Take-credit-for-everything versus take-credit-for-nothing.
-Right now he’s in a take-credit-for-nothing-I-just-work-here phase.
+Take Credit for Everything versus Take Credit for Nothing.
+Right now he’s in an I Just Work Here Phase.
 Usually those come pretty reliably on the heels of whatever day he’s just saved with one of the nineteen secret aces he keeps up his sleeve.
-He doesn’t want anyone looking too closely at whatever he’s doing.
+He doesn’t want anyone looking too closely at the cards he’s holding.

 “Uh, thanks,” Eli says.
 “But it was his idea.
 I built it.
 That’s all.”